averykhoo/plaintext-file-fragmentation/README.md

 ### `frag_encode.py`
 1.  gzip (using `tarfile`)
 2.  automatically break into chunks
-3.  encryt each chunk (blowfish CFB mode)
+3.  encryt each chunk (using the rc4-drop stream cipher)
 4.  a85 encode each chunk
 5.  write to text file (with metadata in header)
+6.  backup input files to a timestamped folder

 ### `frag_decode.py`
-1.  the same but in reverse
+1.  the above steps in reverse
-2.  but it allows you to decode multiple sets of chunks in one go
+2.  allows you to decode multiple sets of chunks in one go
 3.  decoded files are in a folder named according to the datetime you encoded it

 ##  to-do